-

 - Capital Value (CV) – the likely price the property would sell for at the time of the valuation, excluding chattels.

-- Land Value (LV) – the likely price that just the land (minus buildings) would sell for at the time of the valuation.
+- Land Value (LV) – the likely price that just the land (minus buildings and improvements) would sell for at the time of the valuation.

 - Value of Improvements – the difference between the property’s Capital Value and Land Value.
 It reflects the value any buildings and improvements add to the bare land.

-To find out your property valuation, you can:
+To find out your rating valuation, you can:

-- go to property search on our website
+- go to the property search on our website

 Councils must keep a rating information database, and keep it up to date by having properties in the district revalued at least every three years.
 The Council contracts Quotable Value (QV) to carry out these revaluations, to reflect changing market values.

 Property rating valuations are one factor used by councils to distribute rates across the region.
-Find out more about about rates.
+Find out more about the make-up of Council rates income.

 You can also check out your current rates in our Property search.